CleverCloud/doc.clever-cloud.com/runtimes/dotnet/dotnet.md

 <div class="panel panel-warning">
   <div class="panel-heading">
-     <h4>Dotnet support is in beta</h4>
+     <h4>.NET support is in beta</h4>
   </div>
   <div class="panel-body">
     If you encounter an issue, please contact the support.
   </div>
 </div>

-Clever Cloud allows you to deploy Dotnet web applications.
+Clever Cloud allows you to deploy .NET web applications.
 This page will explain you how to set up your application to run it on our service.

 You do not need to change a lot in your application, the *requirements* will help you to configure your apps with some mandatory files to add, and properties to setup.

-## Dotnet version
+## .NET version

 The version used on Clever Cloud is `3.1`, so you can deploy applications for the two current LTS versions as shown on this [page](https://dotnet.microsoft.com/download/dotnet-core).
 No support will be provided for end-of-life versions.